Anthea M. Hartig: National Museum of American History

 On December 12, 2018, the Smithsonian Institution announced it had appointed Hartig as the director of the National Museum of American History, succeeding six-year incumbent John Gray.
 She is the first woman to hold this position at the museum.

 Other roles and honors

 Hartig has served on the board of directors of a wide range of local, state, and national history and historic preservation organizations, including the California Council for the Promotion of History and the California Preservation Foundation.
 As of 2018, she also served as a cultural resources specialist for the California State Park and Recreation Commission.

 Dr. Hartig has authored several books and a number of articles in academic and professional journals.

 Hartig received the 2011 California Preservationist of the Year Award from the California Preservation Foundation in recognition of her contribution to the cause of historic preservation in California.

 Personal life

-Hartig is married to John A. Swiecki, principal planner for the city of Brisbane, California.
-The couple has two college-age sons.
+Hartig is the proud mother of two sons.